FrHassan/Assessing-DDD-based-Microservices-Architectures/README.md

 ## Project Selection

-The projects on which the approach is implemented are chosen based on two primary criteria:
+The projects on which the methodology is implemented are chosen based on two primary criteria:

 * **Decomposition strategy:** The microservices project follow the DDD principle [[3]](https://github.com/FrHassan/MicroservicesProjects#References) for their microservices boundaries identification.